ineat/micro-frontend-series/README.md

 This folder contain code using to create micro-frontend application using Angular framework.

+## lit-sw-starships-app

+This folder contain code using to create micro-frontend application using Lit library.

 ## swapi
 This folder contain code to mock StarWars API used by micro-frontend application, you need run it before run micro-frontend application